alexmccorkle/pomodoro/README.md

 # Pomodoro Timer

 Simple Pomodoro timer that I made as a way of practicing/learning React.
-So far it's a functioning timer where you can adjust the time and either 'Start', 'Pause', or 'Reset' the timer.
+Finished with the project for the time being.
+Have packaged and distributed it to two family members and my girlfriend so they can all use the app when working, and it works!

-**Latest Update:** 23/02/24
+**Latest Update:** 26/02/24

 ### Features :
 - Buttons for increasing/decreasing time